This is How to Divorce a Covert or Malignant Narcissist and Do It Right

 You know this already.
 Here is what you do about it.

-Your children are too important to allow a covert or malignant narcissist to raise them
+Your children are too important to allow a narcissistic parent to raise them

 Stop worrying about what the narcissist "wants", "says" or "feels"